 Overall The Outer Worlds is an experience I cannot recommend enough.
 With its breadth of player choice and equally diverse cast there is sure to be something here for the majority of gamers.
 With a roughly 30 hour playtime, and loads of replayability there is plenty of bang for the buck.
 A few small stumbles shouldn’t stop many gamers from experiencing all the Halcyon colony has to offer.

 The Outer Worlds is available on PC, PlayStation 4, Xbox, and Xbox Game Pass now.
-It’s also scheduled to come to Nintendo Switch in 2020.

 The Outer Worlds